aristanetworks/anta/docs/cli/psirt.md

 ```

 Use `--expand` on the Markdown report to include atomic advisory findings and
-their CVE associations beneath each device result.
+their vulnerability associations beneath each device result.

 See the [NRFU documentation](nrfu.md) for report options, filters, and dry-run
 behavior.